 The follow up is an integral part of the program.
 Getting the whole team together for an activity, provides not only an excellent opportunity to reflect upon the trip and celebrate what has been achieved, but also aids in consolidating the positive changes made both personally, and as a team while on exercise and upon return.

 Team work, confidence building, reflection, prosocial learning and skill development underpin all follow up activities, such as rock climbing, kayaking, abseiling, ice skating and hiking.
-During the reunions, there is an opportunity to revisit the goals set on the last day.
+During the reunions, there is an opportunity to revisit the goals set on the last day of exercise.
 We can also work on new goals, using the SMART framework to assist young people in their future endeavours.

 The certificate every person gets awarded does not just symbolise the completion of the tough mental and physical challenge of hiking 100km with a heavy pack in the Flinders Ranges, but is also worth 20 stage 1 SACE credits.
 This enables the young person to add this to their curriculum as additional points to assist in passing school.

-During the follow up phase, a Youth Development Manager can assist with individual follow up in regards to mental health care for those experiencing anxiety, depression, trauma, anger management issues etc. Please contact Operation Flinders and referral for psychological treatment and other support options can be arranged.
+During the follow up phase, a Youth Development Manager can assist with individual follow up in regards to mental health care for those experiencing anxiety, depression, trauma, anger management issues etc. Please contact Operation Flinders if any ongoing support is required and the Youth Development Manager can assist in making referrals to relevant services.

 Past participants are welcome to contact Operation Flinders Foundation for support and information about activities and services available in their local area to help them make, or maintain, positive changes after returning from our program.
-Leif Christensen, our Youth Development Manager, can help with:
+The Youth Development Manager can help with: